 - Sign up for Google Analytics.

-- Click “SIGN-IN” and enter your email address.
+- Click “sign in” and enter your email address.

 - After the login, click the “start using Google Analytics” button.

-Metrics to track
+Metrics to Track

-Landing page sessions: This metric tracks the volume of visitors that actually end up on your landing page.
+This metric tracks the volume of visitors that actually end up on your landing page.

 To effectively track the metrics mentioned above, you will have to set up specific conversion goals on your landing page.

-For instance, if a visitor goes to your landing page where your Call-to-Action (CTA) requires them to sign up for a newsletter, a thank you page is shown to them after they click submit.
-That “thank you page” will then trigger a goal that will alert Google Analytics that a visitor has taken the desired action.
+These goals help Google Analytics identify if a visitor has taken the desired landing page action.
+For instance, if a visitor goes to a landing page where your Call to Action (CTA) encourages them to sign up for a newsletter, a "thank you" page will be shown to them once they click "Submit".
+And that “thank you” page will then trigger a goal that will alert Google Analytics that a visitor has taken the desired action.

 - Go to the “Conversions” tab.

 - Name your goal.
 Make sure you give it a specific name so that you can instantly identify what you’re tracking.